hae-long/vue3-draggable-resizable/README.md

 <script>
 import { defineComponent } from 'vue'
-import Vue3DraggableResizable from 'vue3-draggable-resizable'
+import Vue3DraggableResizable from '@hae-long/vue3-draggable-resizable'
 // This component is not exported by default
-// If you used "app.use(Vue3DraggableResizable)"，then you don't need to import it, you can use it directly. import { DraggableContainer } from 'vue3-draggable-resizable'
+// If you used "app.use(Vue3DraggableResizable)", then you don't need to import it, you can use it directly. import { DraggableContainer } from '@hae-long/vue3-draggable-resizable'
-//default styles
+// default styles
-import 'vue3-draggable-resizable/dist/Vue3DraggableResizable.css'
+import '@hae-long/vue3-draggable-resizable/style.css'
 export default defineComponent({
   components: { Vue3DraggableResizable, DraggableContainer }
 })